The Fame Monster: Performances

-Promotion for The Fame Monster began with a performance on Saturday Night Live, which contained segments of a piano version of "Bad Romance".
-Gaga also appeared on various talk shows, such as It's On with Alexa Chung and Germany's Wetten, dass..?.
+Promotion for The Fame Monster began with a performance on Saturday Night Live that included segments of a piano version of "Bad Romance".
+Gaga also appeared on various talk shows, including It's On with Alexa Chung and Germany's Wetten, dass..?.
 On November 16, 2009, Gaga performed "Speechless" at Los Angeles Museum of Contemporary Art's 30th Anniversary celebrations.
 She collaborated with artist Francesco Vezzolli and members of Russia's Bolshoi Ballet Academy.
 The same day she performed "Bad Romance" on CW's Gossip Girl, during an episode titled "The Last Days of Disco Stick".
 Gaga also performed "Bad Romance" at the 2009 American Music Awards, The Jay Leno Show, The Ellen DeGeneres Show and The X Factor UK.
 She then performed "Speechless" at the Royal Variety Performance.

 Gaga appeared on The Oprah Winfrey Show in January 2010, and performed a medley of "Monster", "Bad Romance", and "Speechless".
 At the 52nd Grammy Awards, the singer opened the show by performing a medley of "Poker Face", "Speechless", and "Your Song" with Elton John.
 At the 2010 Brit Awards, Gaga sang a ballad version of "Telephone" and then "Dance in the Dark", in memory of designer Alexander McQueen.
 In March 2010, "Bad Romance" and "Monster" were added as downloadable content for the Rock Band video game series, along with "Just Dance" and "Poker Face" from The Fame.
 Gaga appeared on Friday Night with Jonathan Ross, and sang "Brown Eyes" (from The Fame) and "Telephone".
 The next month, she held a mini-concert in Japan for MAC Cosmetics, collaborating with Canadian performance artist, Terence Koh.
 Billed as "GagaKoh", the concert took place on a rotating stage where Koh had created a statue of a naked woman with rabbit ears.
-The singer performed "Speechless", "Alejandro", and "Bad Romance" in the event.
+The singer performed "Speechless", "Alejandro", and "Bad Romance" at the event.